section-engineering-education/engineering-education/content/articles/getting-started-with-multi-task-learning-(mtl)-in-deep-neural-networks/index.md

 published: true
 url: /getting-started-with-multi-task-learning-(mtl)-in-deep-neural-networks/
 title: Getting Started with Multi-Task Learning (MTL) in Deep Neural Networks
-description: In this article, we will go through the basics of multi-task learning (MTL), its mechanisms and real-life applications.
+description: In this article, we will go through the basics of multi-task learning (MTL), its mechanisms, and real-life applications.
 We will also look at how you can get started with MTL in deep neural networks.
 author: purity-mutunga
 date: 2021-12-09T00:00:00-14:00
 topics: [Networks]